What’s the best marketing tool for local service businesses?

-Power washing, landscaping, tree-trimming, window cleaning and other local service businesses have one thing in common; They all need to be actively utilizing their Google Business listings in order to capitalize on the local market.
+Power washing, landscaping, tree-trimming, window cleaning, and other local service businesses have one thing in common; They all need to be actively utilizing their Google Business listings in order to capitalize on the local market.

 IdeaSwell Knows Your Market

 Here at Idea Swell, we’ve helped dozens of these businesses grow and increase their leads through all forms of advertising efforts and we feel it’s time to share some of our secrets.
-Okay, most of this is no real ‘secret’ as the information can be found online however we have compiled it, and organized it so as the ‘not-so tech savvy‘ business owner can follow the steps and start increasing their leads without technical expert assistance or even any financial investment.
+Okay, most of this is no real ‘secret’ as the information can be found online however we have compiled it, and organized it so that the ‘not-so tech savvy‘ business owner can follow the steps and start increasing their leads without technical expert assistance or even any financial investment.

 Google Business Listings: #1 Best Marketing Tool

 Do you already have a Google Business listing?
-If so continue on, if not, set up one up right away.
+If so continue on, if not, set one up right away.
 They are free to create however you will need to await the verification letter which will come to your mailbox three to seven business days after you’ve created the online profile.

 *That estimate is based on our own experience helping clients set up such listings.